top of page

 Permitted Disclosures Without Consent

 Personal data may be shared without consent under Article 6(1)(c) or (e) of the UK GDPR, where required for legal compliance or public duties.
 Typical recipients include police, licensing authorities, and regulatory bodies.
-Each request is assessed to confirm legal grounds and proportionality.
-SHIRE will not release data without lawful justification and protects data subjects’ rights where disclosure lacks a statutory basis.
+Each submission or data share is assessed to confirm legal grounds and proportionality.
+In compliance with Articles 5 and 6 of the UK GDPR, SHIRE limits personal data sharing with third parties to cases with lawful basis, including statutory or regulatory obligations.
+Requests from police or local authorities with prior data breach records are subject to strict scrutiny to ensure lawfulness, necessity, and proportionality.
+SHIRE will refuse disclosure lacking a lawful basis to protect data subjects’ rights under Articles 12–23 of the UK GDPR.

 Anonymised Statistical Data